 Is Holland Dog-Friendly?

 Absolutely!
 Dutch people are insanely crazy about their pets.
 They take their puppies with them while cycling (puppies are just put into bike baskets).
 Almost all the restaurants and cafes are dog-friendly.
 What is more, pets can ride on public transport (accompanied by their owners, of course) for a reduced price.
 On top of that, adopting a dog literally pays off.
 How come?
 It’s connected with taxes.
 The government raised taxes on the purchase of bred dogs (and dogs you can purchase in stores).
 This way, stray dog adoption is strongly encouraged as people think twice before they buy a purebred puppy from a store.
 A high tax placed on buying a puppy instead of adopting a shelter dog might sound a little controversial, but does it matter?
 A senior dog at your local shelter needs a good home just as much as a new-born puppy, doesn’t it?
 Age of dog never dictates the love to give!
 There are over 200 dog shelters in the Netherlands.
-All of them abide a no-kill code.
 Each year, approximately 70,000 dogs and cats are lost and found.
 Between 20-50% of them are rehomed via the Internet.

 Awareness Is Key